 As Equity Trust notes, diversifying your portfolio with precious metals remains a smart move for many people.
 Some of the benefits they cite include:

 - Gold provides diversification and liquidity with no credit risk and can thus be especially attractive during periods of increased market volatility.

 - Gold and other precious metals may help guard against high inflation.

 - Precious metals can offer liquidity within an account, meaning they can readily be converted into cash if need be.

-Have questions about properly setting up a precious metals IRA or any of the terminology in this article?
-Reach out to one of our knowledgeable IRA Account Executives today and request your free Precious Metals IRA Information Kit.
+Have questions about properly setting up a precious metals IRA?
+Reach out to one of our knowledgeable IRA Account Executives today to request your free Precious Metals IRA Information Kit.